strabos/topaz-project/README.md

     "stat": "ok",
     "event_publishing_state": "ok"
 ```
 Another endpoint that returns all information about an object, including its ID and IMG URL.
+This enpoint returns one object if the parameters are set to "page: " and "per page: 1"
 ```
 {
     "objects": [